-255 Duffield Street, Brooklyn, NY (Corner of Fulton St. and Duffield St.)
+255 Duffield Street, Brooklyn, NY

 The Berkeley College location is in the growing MetroTech business district, one of Brooklyn's liveliest neighborhoods.
 Situated near the BAM Cultural District, as well as the Brooklyn Public Library, Brooklyn Botanical Gardens, the Barclays Center, and other historical and cultural landmarks, the facility is also within walking distance of many major employers, retailers, and government offices.
 This proximity creates many opportunities for interaction between the College and these important organizations.